 It is no mystery that Paris can be expensive and that is why we’ve pulled together a list of free activities in Paris to keep you on budget.
 This post is dedicated to absolutely free things you can do in Paris in the summer, winter, or anytime!

-7 Absolutely Free Things to Do in Paris Today
+Free Things To Do and Places To Go in Paris

 If you are going to Paris, you already know you can get a bottle of wine and sit in front of the Eiffel Tower so our free picks will exclude incredibly obvious things to do and focus on the local secrets.
-If you’re in Paris now scroll to the bottom three of check out our list of free gardens & parks or outdoor monuments.
+It’s hard to see Paris on a budget, but there are some great free things to do and see around the city anyway.

 These museums normally charge an entrance fee but on the first Sunday of the month they are free to enter which makes means you’ll have to plan your trip around them if you want to save some money.